Martha Miller, M.A., ATC, OTC

 How I relax: Painting or drawing while listening to Debussy

 My favorite sports moment: 2011 Packer’s Super Bowl Win

-The worst injury I ever suffered: SLAP 3 labral tear with additional biceps tear and nerve damage
+The worst injury I ever suffered: SLAP labral tear with additional biceps and nerve damage

-When I’m not at work: I am hiking, drawing, reading or studying!
+When I’m not at work: I am hiking, working out, reading or playing with a dog!

-Best music to work out to: Pandora’s Say My Name Radio
+Best music to work out to: Classic Rock or 90’s Hip Hop

 I’d be lost without: My family and friends (furry ones too)